Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 ## Motivation

 Linters are automated tools that **analyze source code** to flag programming errors, bugs, style inconsistencies, and suspicious constructs.
-Think of them as a grammar and spell checker for your code.
-They don't check if your logic is correct, but they ensure the code adheres to a set of predefined rules, making it **more readable, consistent, and less prone to common errors**.
+Think of them as a grammar and spell checker for the code.
+They don't check if logic is correct, but they ensure the code adheres to a set of predefined rules, making it **more readable, consistent, and less prone to common errors**.
 These linters can be integrated with IDEs to automatically provide feedback and reformat code on save for example, maintaining the quality during active development as well.

 Their importance in maintaining high-quality software cannot be underestimated: